patterns-app/patterns-devkit/README.md

 Typing is always optional, our original pipe definitions were valid with no annotated `schemas`.
 Snapflow `schemas` are a powerful mechanism for producing reusable components and building maintainable large-scale data projects and ecosystems.
-They are always optional though, and should be used when the value they provide out-weighs the friction they introduce.
+They are always optional though, and should be used when the utility they provide out-weighs the friction they introduce.

 ### Streams

 Datablock `streams` connect nodes in the pipe graph.
 By default every node's output is a simple stream of datablocks, consumed by one or more other downstream nodes.
-These streams can be modified though with stream **operators**:
+Stream **operators** allow you to manipulate these streams:

 ```python
 from snapflow import node